ece-fast-lab/ASPLOS-24-TAROT/2_PERF_EVAL/cof/README.md

   Andrea Di Dio et al., 2023, "Copy-on-Flip: Hardening ECC Memory Against Rowhammer Attacks", In Proceedings of the Network and Distributed System Security (NDSS) Symposium. https://github.com/vusec/Copy-on-Flip

 2. Base kernel installation.
-To compare performance overhead for CoF and TAROT, we strongly recommend to install same kernel environmet with CoF.
+To compare performance overhead for CoF and TAROT, we strongly recommend to install same kernel version with CoF.
    This kernel version is using for measuring performance overhead of double REFRESH, ANVIL, C-TAROT and S-TAROT.

 3. Updating kernel version.